iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 achieve full reproducibility though, we'll have to connect code and configuration with the data it processes to produce the result.

-If you've followed this get started guide from the beginning, run these commands to get the sample code:
+If you've followed this _Get Started_ section from the beginning, run these commands to get the sample code:

 > On Windows just use your browser to download the archive instead.